Ingestion: Digest Phase

 LogScale matches digest partitions one-to-one with the ingest queue partitions in Kafka.
 LogScale can add as many digest nodes to a cluster as there are digest partitions.
 LogScale will automatically divide the digest partitions among all the digest nodes in the cluster.

 A datasource is mapped to a digest partition.
-The ingest layer will all process all arriving data for a datasource on the right partition on the ingest queue and it will be handled by the matching digest worker.
+The ingest layer will process all arriving data for a datasource on the right partition on the ingest queue and it will be handled by the matching digest worker.
 This means it is the same node that is handling all incoming data for a datasource.
 Multiple datasources are multiplexed on the same partitions, as seen in the diagram below.

 There will often be thousands of datasources in a LogScale cluster and it is not feasible to have that many partitions on a Kafka queue.